-For most new hires, Day 1 in a new office at a new company with new coworkers is exhausting.
+For most new hires, the first day in a new office at a new company with new coworkers is exhausting.

 From HR paperwork to meeting 20 people in 20 minutes, it's overwhelming for someone to change companies — and that's before the work even starts.